mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 Included in the list should be two entries called "." and "..", which refer to your current directory and its parent.

-You will see a set of characters showing the file\'s permissions, followed by the owner (your ID, probably, for all except ..) and the group (perhaps "staff"), a file size, the time and date of the last change to the file, and the name.
+You will see a set of characters showing the file's permissions, followed by the owner (your ID, probably, for all except ..) and the group (perhaps "staff"), a file size, the time and date of the last change to the file, and the name.
 The listing will resemble the